kubedb/cli/docs/guides/mysql/private-registry/using-private-registry.md

 > New to KubeDB?
 Please start [here](/docs/guides/README.md).

 # Deploy MySQL from Private Docker Registry

-`KubeDB` can be installed in a way that it only uses images from a specific docker-registry (may be private images) by providing the flag `--docker-registry=<your-registry>`.

 KubeDB operator supports using private Docker registry.
-This tutorial will show you how to use KubeDB to run MySQL database using private Docker images.
+This tutorial will show you how to use KubeDB to run MongoDB database using private Docker images.

 ## Before You Begin